Auto Loan Calculator

 Direct Lending vs. Dealership Financing

-Direct lending and dealership finance are the two most common methods of financing automobiles.
-The first option is a standard bank, credit union, or financial institution loan.
-Once an agreement has been reached with a car dealer, a car loan from a direct lender is used to cover the cost of a new vehicle.
+Direct lending and dealership financing are the two most common ways to finance a car.
+The first option involves securing a traditional loan from a bank, credit union, or online financial institution.
+Once you negotiate a price with the car dealer, the funds from your direct lender are used to pay for the new vehicle.

 Rebates on Vehicles

-To entice purchasers, car manufacturers may give discounts on purchasing a new vehicle.
-The rebate may be taxed or not, depending on the state.
-On a $30,000 automobile, for example, with a $2,000 rebate, sales tax will be assessed at $30,000, not $28,000.
-Fortunately, this is not the case in most jurisdictions, which means cash rebates are not taxed.
-These states include Alaska, Arizona, Delaware, Iowa, Kansas, Kentucky, Louisiana, Massachusetts, Minnesota, Missouri, Montana, Nebraska, New Hampshire, Oklahoma, Oregon, Pennsylvania, Rhode Island, Texas, Utah, Vermont, and Wyoming.
+To incentivize buyers, automakers frequently offer cash rebates on new vehicles.
+Depending on your state, this cash rebate may or may not be subject to sales tax.
+For example, on a $30,000 vehicle with a $2,000 rebate, some states calculate the sales tax based on the full $30,000, not the discounted $28,000.
+Fortunately, in most jurisdictions, cash rebates are not taxed.
+States that do not tax cash rebates include Alaska, Arizona, Delaware, Iowa, Kansas, Kentucky, Louisiana, Massachusetts, Minnesota, Missouri, Montana, Nebraska, New Hampshire, Oklahoma, Oregon, Pennsylvania, Rhode Island, Texas, Utah, Vermont, and Wyoming.

 Fees

-It’s not only the purchase price that comes with a car purchase.
-Buyers with poor credit scores may be required to pay fees upfront.
-Additional expenditures may be wrapped into financing an auto loan or paid in full up-front.
-A list of the most common expenses associated with buying a car in the U.S. includes the following items:
+The sticker price isn't the only cost you'll face when buying a car.
+Buyers with lower credit scores might be required to pay certain fees upfront, while other expenses can either be rolled into the auto loan or paid out-of-pocket at signing.
+A list of the most common fees associated with buying a car in the U.S. includes:

-• Auto purchases are subject to the payment of sales tax in the vast majority of states in the United States.
-According to the state where you acquired the vehicle, you might pay the car’s purchase price sales tax.
-States that don’t levy sales tax include Alaska, Delaware, Montana, New Hampshire, and Oregon.
+- Vehicle purchases are subject to state sales tax in the vast majority of the U.S. Depending on the state where you purchase the vehicle, you will need to pay sales tax based on the purchase price.
+States that do not levy a state sales tax on vehicles include Alaska, Delaware, Montana, New Hampshire, and Oregon.

-• The destination fee covers shipping the vehicle from the factory to the dealership.
-Between $900 to $1,500 is typical for this cost.
+- The destination fee covers the cost of transporting the vehicle from the factory to the dealership lot.
+This typically ranges between $900 and $1,500.

-• A valid driver’s license and vehicle insurance are necessary for the United States to be considered a lawful driver on public highways.
+- A valid driver’s license and comprehensive auto insurance are legally required in the United States to drive on public roads.

 Strategies for obtaining a car loan